-The Budget Act requires the Judicial Council to distribute Equal Access Fund monies to legal services providers through the Legal Services Trust Fund Commission of the State Bar.
-The State Bar created the commission to administer the law regulating attorneys' interest-bearing trust accounts.
-(Bus. & Prof. Code, § 6210 et seq.)
+The Legal Services Trust Fund Commission is staffed by the State Bar.
 The Chief Justice, as chair of the Judicial Council, appoints one-third of the voting members to the commission-five attorney members and two public members, one of whom is a court administrator.
 The Chief Justice also appoints three nonvoting judges to the commission-two trial court judges and one appellate justice.